Pyodin/prometheus-grafana/README.md

 ## Getting Started

 ### Prerequisites
 - Ansible
-- Access to a server or virtual machine
+- Access to a cluster of servers or VMs with SSH access

 ### Installation